 ENGL 300 - Introduction to Theory and Criticism (4)

 Students read a range of critical and literary theories and consider fundamental issues of literary interpretation including the assumptions involved in reading and writing about texts.
+This is a Writing in the Discipline (WID) course.
 (Formerly ENGL 202)

 Prerequisite: ENGL 200 or ENGL 201.